rapbando/maSSHfing/README.md

 # maSSHfing
-Script for mass gathering SSH servers daemon version trough fingerprints
+Script for mass gathering SSH servers daemon vendor and version using fingerprint